 Step Two: Determine Whether Chapter 7 is Right for You

 Chapter 7 bankruptcy can be a powerful tool for wiping the slate clean and building a stronger financial future.
 But, not everyone who qualifies for Chapter 7 chooses Chapter 7.
 There are two common reasons people who qualify for Chapter 7 choose other options, such as filing under Chapter 13.

 The first is that some of their problems are with secured debts, and they want to keep the collateral.
 For example, if the bankruptcy filing is triggered by a mortgage foreclosure, Chapter 7 may delay the process, but it won’t provide a long-term solution.
 In a Chapter 13 plan, the past-due balance can often be rolled into the repayment plan, offering an opportunity to save the house.

-Step Three: Credit Counseling
+Step Two: Credit Counseling

 Before filing for Chapter 7 bankruptcy, an individual or couple must complete a credit counseling session with an approved agency.
 Congress added this requirement in 2005 to ensure that people filing bankruptcy had considered all of their options and were aware of both the pros and cons of bankruptcy.
 It quickly became apparent that by the time most people were considering bankruptcy and the credit counseling requirement kicked in, bankruptcy was the best answer for most.
 Several studies have concluded that the pre-bankruptcy credit counseling requirement isn’t beneficial to most filers.
 But, the law hasn’t changed.
 With very limited exceptions, a consumer bankruptcy case filed without a credit counseling certificate will be dismissed.